KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 ## Re-authenticate from the session

 It actually is easy to re-authenticate.
 Create a credential object and pass it into your `Invoke-Command`.
 Then use that credential to create a `New-PSDrive`.
-Even if you don't use that new drive mapping, it will establish authentication.
+Even if you don't use that new drive mapping, it will establish authentication for your UNC path to work.

     $credential = Get-Credential
     $psdrive = @{